Jan-Eric-B/FuriousTare/README.md

     the game - and the correct clips do not exist in the game files.
 For now, we just skip playing the voice-over.
 - `0x0100004500009218`: When asking Joyce for 10,000 reals, choosing "Hydrodynamique E40?
 Sounds fast." would trigger the correct response, _and also_ the response for the other dialogue choice ("I like high fidelity *anything*").
+- When entering a conversation while holding a flashlight, the flashlight is supposed to stay still, but you could still wave it around.